great-expectations/great_expectations/docs/docusaurus/docs/gx_cloud/tutorials/getting_started/getting_started_with_gx_cloud.md

 context = gx.get_context()
 ```

-### 2. Create Datasource
+### 2. Create Data Source

-Modify the following snippet code to connect to your <TechnicalTag tag="datasource" text="Datasource"/>.
+Modify the following snippet code to connect to your <TechnicalTag tag="datasource" text="Data Source"/>.
 In case you don't have some data handy to test in this guide, we can use the [NYC taxi data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page).
 This is an open data set which is updated every month.
 Each record in the data corresponds to one taxi ride.
 You can find a link to it in the snippet below.

 :::caution
-Please note you should not include sensitive info/credentials directly in the config while connecting to your Datasource, since this would be persisted in plain text in the database and presented in Cloud UI.
+Please note you should not include sensitive info/credentials directly in the config while connecting to your Data Source, since this would be persisted in plain text in the database and presented in Cloud UI.
 If credentials/full connection string is required, you should use a [config variables file](https://docs.greatexpectations.io/docs/guides/setup/configuring_data_contexts/how_to_configure_credentials/).
 :::

 ```python title="Jupyter Notebook"